LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ### Setting Up a DHCP Server (Option 2)

-we can also install a DHCP server on the ubuntu server
+we can also install a DHCP server on the ubuntu server.

 ```bash
 sudo apt install isc-dhcp-server